Drewthurm21/sorted/README.md

     </details>

 - Users can pause sorting any time, and if the array is reset during sorting then animations stop automatically.
 Additionally I feel like this code is quite a bit cleaner so I'm happy with the results, for now.
+The next improvements I'd like to make here would be adding << and >> while sorting is paused.
+These buttons would "step" through the sort 1 change at a time.